MicrosoftDocs/ATADocs/ATPDocs/ops-guide/ops-guide-weekly.md

 For more information, see [Proactively hunt for threats with advanced hunting in Microsoft Defender XDR](/microsoft-365/security/defender/advanced-hunting-overview).

-## Review environment for new domain controllers and deploy sensors

-Check your organization's environment for any new domain controllers that don't have sensors installed.
-If you find any, install the sensors on those domain controllers.

-For more information, see [Deploy Microsoft Defender for Identity with Microsoft Defender XDR](../deploy/deploy-defender-identity.md).

 ## Related content

 For more information, see: